Alvarez Isnaji

-Alvarez Silal Isnaji (born February 19, 1946, publicly unknown whether living or deceased) is a Filipino politician who served as acting governor of the Autonomous Region in Muslim Mindanao (ARMM) after Nur Misuari was removed in 2001.
+Alvarez Silal Isnaji (born February 19, 1946) is a Filipino politician who served as acting governor of the Autonomous Region in Muslim Mindanao (ARMM) after Nur Misuari was removed in 2001.
 He briefly served as the governor of ARMM in September 3, 2001 until October 11, 2001 when Nur Misuari went on an official leave.
-He was succeeded by Parouk Hussin on December 27, 2001.
+He then served on the same position from November 20, 2001 until Parouk Hussin assumes the governorship on December 27, 2001.

 He is a member of the Moro National Liberation Front (MNLF).
 On April 4, 2002, Isnaji claimed to have been elected as chairman of the MNLF, which was disputed by founding chairman Nur Misuari.
 This effectively caused the creation of a faction of within the MNLF identified as the MNLF-Central Committee (MNLF-CC).

 Alvarez Isnaji elected as Mayor of Indanan in 2007.